On Stability of Nodal $L_k^p$-Maps I: Introduction

 \section{Introduction}

-In this paper and its sequels, we introduce the concept of weak stability for general nodal $L_k^p$-maps as a natural generalization of stability for $J$-holomorphic maps; then give a complete characterization of the weakly stable nodal $L_k^p$-maps in term of their isotropy groups.
+In this paper and its sequels, we introduce the concept of weak stability for nodal $L_k^p$-maps as a natural generalization of stability for stable $J$-holomorphic maps in Gromov-Witten theory introduced by Kontsevich in \cite{2}.
+We then give a complete characterization of the weakly stable nodal $L_k^p$-maps in term of their isotropy groups.
 Among weakly stable $L_k^p$-maps, the stable ones are those whose isotropies are finite.
-As a consequence, we prove the Hausdorffness, without any stability assumption, of the space of unparametrized nodal $L_k^p$-maps modeled on a fixed tree.
+As a consequence, we prove that the space of unparametrized nodal $L_k^p$-maps modeled on a fixed tree is always Hausdorff without any stability assumption.

 We will only deal with the genus zero case.
 This is justified since for a nodal $L_k^p$-map, the part of its reparametrization group with positive dimension consists of the reparametrizations of its unstable genus zero components.
 In this paper, we only consider the nodal $L_k^p$-maps modeled on a fixed tree $T$.
 The general cases allowing the changes of the topological types of the domains and targets will be treated in the sequels of this paper.
-We now describe the main results of this paper.
+We now describe the main results of this paper using the terminologies defined in next section.